AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway.md

 * `ha_bgp_lan_interfaces` - (Optional) Interfaces to run BGP protocol on top of the ethernet interface, to connect to the onprem/remote peer.
 Only available for GCP Transit HA.
 Each interface has the following attributes:
   * `vpc_id` - (Required) VPC-ID/VNet-Name of cloud provider.
   * `subnet` - (Required) A VPC Network address range selected from one of the available network ranges.

+-> **NOTE:** Default value of `bgp_lan_interfaces_count` has been removed as of Aviatrix Terraform Provider R3.1.0.
+If you are using/upgraded to Aviatrix Terraform Provider R3.1.0+, and a BGP over LAN enabled Azure **transit_gateway** resource was originally created with a provider version <R3.1.0 with `bgp_lan_interfaces_count` not set, you must paste "bgp_lan_interfaces_count = 1" into the corresponding **transit_gateway** resource to avoid ‘terraform plan‘ from showing delta.

 * `bgp_lan_interfaces_count` - (Optional) Number of interfaces that will be created for BGP over LAN enabled Azure transit.
 Applies on HA Transit as well if enabled.
 Valid value: 1~5 for FireNet case, 1~7 for Non-FireNet case.
-Default value: 1.
 Available as of provider version R2.22+.
 Updatable as of provider version 3.0.3+.

 ### Encryption
 * `enable_encrypt_volume` - (Optional) Enable EBS volume encryption for Gateway.
 Only supports AWS, AWSGov, AWSChina, AWS Top Secret and AWS Secret.
 Valid values: true, false.
 Default value: false.